-As a church family, we will begin 2025 with our annual practice spent in an intentional time of prayer & fasting.
-We have found this practice to be necessary and important as many of us are desperate for breakthrough, something that a practice of fasting brings forth.
-We are asking, “what is God waiting to pour out on our church, or our city, or our lives if we would seek him through prayer & fasting?”
+As a church family, we will begin 2026 with our annual rhythm of intentional prayer and fasting.
+We have found this to be a much-needed practice, as many of us are desperate for a breakthrough.
+This is something that the practice of fasting often brings forth.
+We are asking, “What is God waiting to pour out on our church, our city, or our lives if we would seek Him through prayer & fasting?”

-Some of the most encouraging words that we can read as we prepare to enter into this season are found in Acts 13:2, which reads, “While they were worshiping the Lord and fasting, the Holy Spirit said…” We are encouraged and invigorated to know that our time of dedicating ourselves to the Lord in this way will result in us actually hearing from Him!
+Some of the most encouraging words that we can read as we prepare to enter into this season are found in Acts 13:2, which reads, “While they were worshiping the Lord and fasting, the Holy Spirit said…” We want to hear from the Holy Spirit.
+As a church family, then, we will be engaging in a church-wide fast, starting January 12.

 1. Write down your prayer goals.
 How do you want to see God move during these weeks?
 How do you expect him to impact you?
 What prayers would you like to see answered?
 The Sunday before we begin the 21 Days, we’ll have everyone in attendance write their prayer requests on a card to surrender to Jesus over these weeks.
 You can share those (and other) requests through this link.

-2. Make a commitment to fast.
+2. Commit to fasting.
 Fasting takes extreme discipline and obedience.
 You are only cheating yourself if you cheat because you will be missing out on something that God wants to do for you and in you.
 So make a prayerful commitment to yourself, to God, and maybe even a family member or church family member for accountability.
-We also had everyone in attendance the Sunday before the 21 Days began to write out their commitment.
-If you weren’t at church, or weren’t ready to commit, you can do so HERE.

-4. Take part in the scheduled gatherings.
+4. Take part in the Weekly Gatherings.
 These gatherings over the next few weeks are vital in the life of this church.
 When we come together as the Body of Christ, we will be able to encourage one another, serve one another, and share stories of God’s faithfulness together.
-We’ll gather on Sundays at 10am like normal, but we’ll also gather every Saturday at 9am for prayer (1/25, 2/1, 2/8).
-To wrap up the 21 Days, we’ll have a night of Prayer & Worship on Tuesday, February 11.
+We’ll gather on Sundays at 10am like normal, but we’ll also gather every Wednesday at 6:30 for worship and prayer.
+To wrap up the 21 Days, we’ll have our Concert of Prayer on Sunhday February 1.

 Each day, we will focus on one specific prayer prompt as a church.
 Of course, you are welcome to pray for other people, situations, and needs, but we want to unify as the body of Christ each day for one topic.
-These topics will be the focus of the mid-day prayer time in IG Live as well.
+These topics will be the focus of the daily texts from Pastor Robbie as well.
 Would you join us as we pray for each of these things over the next 21 days?

 BIBLE READING PLANS